moonmantrey93/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`-.map returns an object but forEach does not.
+`
 2. What is the difference between a function and a method?

+`-Function - can be both independent of an object or part of it.
+-Method - is called on an object generally and its part of the object (left of the dot)

+EX.
+Simple example for both is me creating a separate function to multiply two numbers => Functions, or using a Math.multiply method with a Math object to do the same.`

 3. What is closure?

+`Closure is a function inside a function with access to parents variables and or functions, returns the response back to the parent.`

 4. Describe the four rules of the 'this' keyword.

+`Implicit binding`

+`Explicit binding when using call bind or apply`

+`this returning a window, when not explicitly defined`

+`this when using a new class keyword, in a way explicitly binding`

 5. Why do we need super() in an extended class?

+`We need super to ensure we get the parents attributes and extend those to the child class.`

 ## Project Set up